Rowman & Littlefield Publishers / Rowman & Littlefield International

 Cemal Burak Tansel is Anniversary Postdoctoral Research Fellow in the Department of Politics at the University of Sheffield.

 1. Authoritarian Neoliberalism: Towards a New Research Agenda, Cemal Burak Tansel / 2.
 Authoritarian Neoliberalism and the Disciplining of Labour, Mònica Clua-Losada and Olatz Ribera-Almandoz / 3.
 Commodified Pacification: Police, Commercial Security and the State, Kendra Briken and Volker Eick / 4.
 Bodies in Resistance: Conversations on Gender, Body Politics and Authoritarian Neoliberalism, Wendy Harcourt / 5.
 The Right to Starve: Hunger, Discipline and Labour Market Restructuring Under Authoritarian Neoliberalism, Sébastien Rioux / 6.
 Urban Transformation under Authoritarian Neoliberalism, Annalena di Giovanni / 7.
-From Mare Nostrum to Triton: The Neoliberal Business of Migration, Luca Manunza / 8.
+From Mare Nostrum to Triton: Humanitarian Emergencies and Neoliberal Migration Management in the Mediterranean, Luca Manuza / 8.
 Cease to Exist?
 The European ‘Social’ Model and the Hardening of ‘Soft’ EU Law, Ian Bruff / 9.
 The Authoritarian and Disciplinary Mechanism of Reduced Sovereignty in the EU: The Case of Greece, Panagiotis Sotiris / 10.
 Antinomies of Authoritarian Neoliberalism in Turkey: The AKP Era, Barış Alp Özden, İsmet Akça and Ahmet Bekmen / 11.
 Resistance and Passive Revolution in Egypt and Morocco, Brecht De Smet and Koenraad Bogaert / 12.
 Klepto-Neoliberalism: Authoritarianism and Patronage in Cambodia, Simon Springer / 13.
 Variegated Neoliberalization as a Function and Outcome of Neo-authoritarianism in China, Kean Fan Lim / 14.
 Postscript, Cynthia Enloe / Index / Notes on Contributors

 This is vital reading for all those interested in the changing nature of neoliberalism in contemporary capitalism.
 Drawing on an extensive array of cases, Cemal Burak Tansel has brought together an outstanding collection of essays that lucidly dissect the complexity, resilience and increasingly disciplinary nature of neoliberal governance.
 Together, this volume presents a signature account of authoritarian neoliberalism.

-Susanne Soederberg, Professor of Global Development Studies at Queen’s University, Canada; author of Debtfare States and the Poverty Industry
+— Susanne Soederberg, Professor of Global Development Studies at Queen’s University, Canada; author of Debtfare States and the Poverty Industry

 Despite the global economic crisis in 2007–2008 neoliberalism has continued to reign supreme.
 This highly important book sheds light on new forms of authoritarian neoliberalism underpinning this rule.
 From themes such as labour, security and gender to the EU, Turkey and Greece, analyses emphasise the centrality of the state in securing capitalist accumulation.
 A must-read for academics and activists alike interested in challenging ongoing exploitation.
 I strongly recommend this book.